Background contributions in the electron-tracking Compton camera onboard SMILE-2+: Results

-Figure~\ref{fig:spec_acc} shows the accidental background spectrum.
-We described the contribution of the interaction between the atmospheric gamma rays and cosmic rays, including the secondary particles and induced gamma rays in the TPC.
-The accidental event from the atmospheric gamma rays was dominant.
-The characteristic of the spectrum at approximately 1~MeV appeared because of the internal background of the alpha particles in the GSO crystals.
+Fig.~\ref{fig:spec_acc} shows the accidental background spectrum.
+We described the contribution of the interactions between the atmospheric gamma rays and cosmic rays, including the secondary particles and induced gamma rays in the TPC.
+The accidental events caused by the atmospheric gamma rays dominated the background spectrum.
+The spectrum characteristics observed at approximately 1~MeV were caused by the internal background of the alpha particles in the GSO crystals.

 Finally, we compared the simulated background spectrum and the experimental spectrum of the steady background data.
-Figure~\ref{fig:Spectra_alpha} shows the total background spectrum and the $\Delta\cos\alpha$ distribution using the experimental data.
-Herein, we estimated the systematic uncertainty of the atmospheric gamma rays using the PARMA model, which included the high-energy gamma rays above 10~MeV.
+Fig.~\ref{fig:Spectra_alpha} shows the total background spectrum and the $\Delta\cos\alpha$ distribution obtained using the experimental data.
+Herein, we estimated the systematic uncertainty of the atmospheric gamma rays using the PARMA model, which included high-energy gamma rays above 10~MeV.
 Below 400~keV, the simulation results were consistent with the experimental results within the systematic uncertainty.
 However, slight discrepancies of 17\% were observed above 400~keV.
-The $\Delta\cos\alpha$ distribution in 150--400~keV was consistent with the experimental results.
-In addition, we confirmed that one-fourth distribution was contributed by the Compton-like event, comprising the direct-Compton and scattering events of the atmospheric gamma rays, affecting the distribution around $\Delta\cos\alpha=0$.
-Meanwhile, the $\Delta\cos\alpha$ distributions obtained from the experiments at 400--2100~keV did not exhibit any peak, implying that the primary contributions included the non-Compton event of the atmospheric gamma rays, the cosmic-ray/secondary particle, and accidental backgrounds.
-Furthermore, this implied that an unexplained component of $-1<\Delta\cos\alpha<-0.3$ is unlikely a Compton-like event.
+The $\Delta\cos\alpha$ distribution in the 150--400~keV range was consistent with the experimental results.
+In addition, we confirmed that one-fourth of the distribution was contributed by Compton-like events, including direct-Compton events and scattering events involving the atmospheric gamma rays, which affected the distribution around $\Delta\cos\alpha=0$.
+Meanwhile, the $\Delta\cos\alpha$ distributions obtained in the experiments performed in the range of 400--2100~keV did not exhibit any peaks, implying that the primary contributions were non-Compton events involving the atmospheric gamma rays, cosmic-rays/secondary particles, and accidental backgrounds.
+Furthermore, this result implies that the unexplained component in $-1<\Delta\cos\alpha<-0.3$ is unlikely to be a Compton-like event.